rogerjdeangelis/utl-minimum-code-for-a-very-simple-n-percent-crosstab-proc-report/README.md

 # utl-minimum-code-for-a-very-simple-n-percent-crosstab-proc-report
 Minimum code for a very simple n percent crosstab proc report
     Minimum code for a very simple n percent crosstab proc report

      The code below creates the desired crosstab exactly.

      There are two 'advanced features in this code

         1. Single SQL select to create bigN for each treatment column
         2. Psuedo dynamic array.
-Array defined ate compile time.
+Array defined at compile time.
-        3. Mutiple statistics in each cell
+        3. Multiple statistics in each cell

-      * the rport can easily be generlised for more tretment columns usin macro array and do_over;
+      * The report can easily be generalized for more treatment columns using macro array and do_over;

     Ouput report
     https://tinyurl.com/yxf899fy